aws-samples/aws-securityhub-to-slack/README.md

 Demonstrates sending AWS Security Hub findings to your Slack WorkSpace

 ## Coming Soon!
+This is the companion GitHub repository for the AWS blog post ... x.x.x.x.x.x.x.x.x.x.x

 This repo will introduce you to the process of creating AWS Security Hub a custom action by sending findings to Slack.
 After reading this blog you will understand the process to create your own custom actions for utilization in your Security Operations play books.

 ## Send to Slack Custom Action